Pebble transducers with unary output: From two-way transducers to bimachines

 \begin{proposition} $k$-pebble (resp. $k$-blind, $k$-marble) bimachines and $k$-pebble (resp. $k$-blind, $k$-marble) transducers compute the same functions, and both conversions are effective. \end{proposition}

 \begin{proof}[Proof sketch.]
 Both directions are treated by induction.
 From bimachines to transducers, we show that a bimachine with external pebble functions can be transformed in an equivalent two-way transducer with the same external pebble functions (we use a \emph{lookaround} \cite{engelfriet2001mso} to simulate $\mu$).
 From transducers to bimachines, the induction step shows that a two-way transducer with external pebble functions can be transformed in an equivalent bimachine with external pebble functions, by adapting the classical reduction from two-way to one-way automata \cite{shepherdson1959reduction}.
-However the new external functions can be linear combinaisons of the former ones, since we produce "all at once" the results of several visits in a position. \end{proof}
+However the new external functions can be linear combinations of the former ones, since we produce "all at once" the results of several visits in a position.
+We only need to use a finite number of combinations, since in its accepting runs, a two-way transducer can only visit each position a bounded number of times. \end{proof}